tblevins462/aws-secure-vpc-lab/ai-workflow.md

 ### Step 6 — AI Assistance
 Used AI to validate least‑privilege security group design and ensure proper isolation between public and private resources.
 AI helped confirm that the public security group should only allow SSH from my IP, while the private security group should only accept SSH from the public security group.
 AI also assisted in verifying that no 0.0.0.0/0 inbound rules existed on the private SG and that outbound rules remained open to support NAT Gateway egress.

+### **Step 7 — AI Assistance**
+Used AI to walk through the EC2 launch configuration for both public and private instances.
+AI confirmed correct subnet placement, security group assignment, and key pair usage.
+AI also validated that t3.micro is Free Tier eligible in this region and ensured that the private instance launched without a public IP to maintain proper network isolation.